 The clean eating trend is fronted by slim conventionally attractive, young white women.
-Some of whom are Ella Mills (née Woodward), daughter of a former Labour cabinet minister and Sainsbury's heiress, Natasha Corrett, daughter of millionaire interiors designer, Kelly Hoppen, and authors of The Art of Eating Well, sisters Jasmine and Melissa Hemsley, are the daughters of a lieutenant colonel in the British army and software asset manager.
+Some of whom are Ella Mills (née Woodward), daughter of a former Labor cabinet minister and Sainsbury's heiress, Natasha Corrett, daughter of millionaire interiors designer, Kelly Hoppen, and authors of The Art of Eating Well (Hemsley and Hemsley, 2014 and presenters on the television series, Eating Well with Hemsley + Hemsley, 2017), sisters Jasmine and Melissa Hemsley, are the daughters of a lieutenant colonel in the British army and software asset manager.
 There is also Amelia Freer, former personal assistant to Prince Charles and author of Eat.
 Nourish.
-Glow.
+Glow (Freer, 2015).
 Joe Wicks, who also goes by the name of The Body Coach, and James Duigan are the male exceptions in this new community of self-styled health gurus.

-In the September 2015 issue of the home interiors and design magazine Elle Decoration, their 'Kitchen Revolution' feature describes their profiled clean eating advocates and food writers, as "clean and green pioneers" and "cooks and wellness experts who are leading the clean-eating revolution" (Elle Decoration, 2015: 91,105).
-Former model Rosemary Ferguson is described as the 'green juice goddess', Natasha Corrett is 'the alkaline queen' and Madeleine Shaw is celebrated as the 'glowing gourmet'.
+In the September 2015 issue of the home interiors and design magazine Elle Decoration, their "Kitchen Revolution" feature describes their profiled clean eating advocates and food writers, as "clean and green pioneers" and "cooks and wellness experts who are leading the clean-eating revolution" (Elle Decoration, 2015, September, p.
+91,105).
+Former model Rosemary Ferguson is described as the "green juice goddess," Natasha Corrett is "the alkaline queen," and Madeleine Shaw is celebrated as the "glowing gourmet."

 A new health food movement is sweeping the nation and has us all obsessed with green juices, spiralized vegetables and sugar-free goodies.
 But what does this mean for our kitchens?
-Here, we meet three 'clean and green' pioneers to discuss their top tips and essential kit.
-(Elle Decoration, 2015)
+Here, we meet three 'clean and green' pioneers to discuss their top tips and essential kit (Elle Decoration, 2015, September).

 The process of individualization and placing oneself in competition with other entrepreneurs as neoliberalism dictates (Lazzarato, 2009) is evident in the article as each clean eater is presented as possessing a specific skill or attribute.
-Ferguson is a "kale whizzer" and "a very modern nutritionist with a refreshing sense of balance".
-Corrett's specialism is "alkaline eating" and her "recipes make this concept accessible to us all".
-In the case of Shaw, she has the "glow" and emphasises cooking with natural ingredients.
+Ferguson is a "kale whizzer" and "a very modern nutritionist with a refreshing sense of balance."
+Corrett's specialism is "alkaline eating" and her "recipes make this concept accessible to us all."
+In the case of Shaw, she has the "glow" and emphasizes cooking with natural ingredients.
 Each clean eater has been photographed in their kitchen in a series of performative bodily displays (shots of them chopping vegetables, weighing ingredients, or in relaxed poses that invite an admiring gaze).
-Such images reinforce the message that they have authority in this sphere.
+Such images reinforce the message that they have authority in this sphere (see Figure 1).